How to register

 This should be done in the Registration District where the death took place.
-For a death that occurred within the Bolton Metropolitan Borough, this should be at Bolton Register Office or one of its outstations by appointment.
+For a death that occurred within the Bolton Metropolitan Borough, this should be at Bolton Register Office or the Town Hall by appointment.

 How to make an appointment